petetanru/petetanru.github.io/_projects/char-nmt.md

 #### Analysis

 - **Baseline** : Wow, the initial BLEU score for VN-EN is really high!
-I suspect this is a combination of more samples (twice the amount of english words in VN-EN 2.6m compared TH-EN 1.3m), and the subject-verb-objct syntax.
+I suspect this is a combination of more samples (twice the amount of english words in VN-EN 2.6m compared TH-EN 1.3m), and the fact that you could tokenize VN with spaces.
 - Very interseting to note that for this pair, the character level's performance rivals BPE, but both are quite far from word level.

 ## Multilingual